myyat/hotel-booking-system-ba/README.md

 ### 5.3 Business & Product Questions and Answers

-- Will the system be developed as a web application, mobile application, or both?
+Q: Will the system be developed as a web or mobile application?
+A: Both.
+StayEase will be developed as a web and mobile application, allowing users to access the platform on their preferred device.

-- What is the business model (commission-based, subscription, or both)?
+Q: What is the business model?
+A: StayEase operates on a commission-based model, where a percentage fee is charged to hotel owners for each successful booking made through the platform.

-- Is online payment mandatory for booking confirmation?
+Q: Is online payment mandatory for booking confirmation?
+A: Yes.
+Online payment is mandatory to confirm a booking.
+Reservations are only secured upon successful payment.

-- What payment methods will be supported (card, digital wallet, etc.)?
+Q: What payment methods will be supported?
+A: The platform will support major credit/debit cards and popular digital wallet options.

+Q: What happens if a payment transaction fails?
+A: If payment fails, the booking will not be confirmed, and users will be prompted to retry the payment or choose a different payment method.

-- Which regions or countries will the platform support (local or global)?
+Q: Which regions will the platform support?
+A: The platform will initially focus on travelers across Southeast Asia.

-- Are there any promotional or discount features required?
+Q: Are there any promotional or discount features required?
+A: Yes.
+The platform will support basic promotional features including promo codes and seasonal discounts.

-4.4 System / Technical Questions
+### 5.4 System / Technical Questions and Answers

-- How does the system handle double bookings for the same room?
+Q: How does the system handle double bookings?
+A: The system displays real-time room availability.
+When a user initiates a booking, the selected room is temporarily locked during the booking and payment process.
+Once the booking is confirmed and payment is completed, the room is marked as unavailable, preventing other users from booking the same room.
+Users attempting to book an unavailable room will receive a notification.

-- What happens if room availability changes during the booking process?
+Q: What happens if room availability changes during the booking process?
-- What should happen if a payment transaction fails?
+A: If room availability changes during the booking process, the system will notify the user that the selected room is no longer available and prompt them to select an alternative.

-- What external systems are required (payment gateway, notification service)?
+Q: What external systems are required?
+A: The platform integrates with a payment gateway to process online transactions securely and a notification service to deliver booking confirmations and alerts via in-app notifications and email.

-- Should the system support real-time updates for availability and booking status?
+Q: Should the system support real-time updates?
+A: Yes.
+The system supports real-time updates for room availability and booking status, allowing users to make informed booking decisions.

-- How will system notify users (email/SMS/app)?
+Q: How will the system notify users?
+A: Users will receive notifications through their profile dashboard and registered email address.
 These questions are based on assumptions for learning purposes and simulate real-world requirement gathering in a Business Analysis project.
 No real stakeholder interviews were conducted.

-5. System Scope
+## 6. System Scope

-In Scope (What system includes)
+### 6.1 In Scope
+- User registration and login
-- Users can search hotels by location and dates
+- Hotel search and filtering
-- Users can view hotel details (price, rooms, amenities)
+- View hotel details and room availability
-- Users can book available rooms
+- Online booking with instant confirmation
+- Booking cancellation and refund processing
-- Users can make online payments
+- Secure online payment integration
-- Users can cancel bookings (based on policy)
+- Booking management for users and hotel owners
-- Hotel owners can add and manage hotel listings
+- Hotel listing and management for owners
+- Real-time availability updates
+- Notifications (in-app and email)
+- Admin management of users, listings, and bookings
-- Hotel owners can update room availability and pricing
+- Hotel review and rating system
-- System sends booking confirmation notifications

-Out of Scope (What system does NOT include)
+### 6.2 Out of Scope
 - Flight booking functionality
 - Travel package or tour services
 - Loyalty or reward programs (for now)